-Rebels, Indian troops clash in Kashmir’s main city; 1 killed
+Rebels, Indian troops fight in Kashmir’s main city; 1 killed

-SRINAGAR, India (AP) — Residents in Kashmir say a vehicle belonging to Indian troops ran over and killed a man as protesters clashed with government forces following a gunbattle with rebels.
+SRINAGAR, India (AP) — A vehicle belonging to Indian troops ran over and killed a man in the main city in Indian-controlled Kashmir on Saturday as protesters clashed with government forces, residents said.

-According to residents, the protesters in the main city of Indian-controlled Kashmir were trying to help trapped militants escape from a security cordon in Srinagar city.

-Police say the clashes followed the fighting that erupted as troops cordoned off a neighborhood in Srinagar on a tip that militants were hiding there.
+Anti-India protests and clashes followed fighting at several places that erupted as troops cordoned off a neighborhood in Srinagar on a tip that militants were hiding there, police said.

+As the trapped rebels and government troops traded gunfire, hundreds of residents in solidarity with the rebels tried to march to the gunbattle site and threw rocks at the troops in order to help the militants escape.
+They chanted pro-rebel slogans such as “Go India, go back” and “We want freedom.”

+Police and paramilitary soldiers fired shotgun pellets and tear gas to stop the protesters.
+At least two protesters were injured.

 Most Read Nation & World Stories